 - Transfer the top layer onto the ice cream and gently press it down.
 Freeze for 1.5 hours.

 - Slice the ice cream sandwiches into 8 bars.
-Place them on a larger tray lined with greaseproof, and transfer to the freezer whilst you prepare the chocolate.
+Place them on a larger tray lined with greaseproof paper and transfer to the freezer whilst you prepare the chocolate.

 - To make the chocolate coating, melt the chocolate in the microwave on the medium setting for 90 seconds, stirring every 30 seconds.
 Stir in the coconut oil and chopped almonds.